Mrs Rosemary Cornish

 Chair of Governors

-Rosemary is a local authority appointed governor and is a member of the Staffing and Finance Committee.
+Rosemary is a local authority appointed governor.
 She lives in Rustington with her husband Martin.
 Now retired, she worked for the NHS as a Director of a Primary Care Trust.
-Rosemary also has many years experience of working in the voluntary youth sector.
-She is a Magistrate and Chair of the Board of Trustees of the Lodge Hill Centre near Pulborough.
+She is a Magistrate on the West Sussex Bench and also has many years experience of working in the voluntary youth sector.
 Rosemary believes that all children should learn and develop in a safe and caring environment and that they should have a positive experience at school.
 She is proud of the important role Georgian Gardens School plays in the local community.

 Mr David Marsh